 More than 3,600 RIT students completed more than 5,300 work assignments last year and were employed by nearly 2,000 employers coast to coast and abroad.
 Co-op is one of the most effective means for employers to identify and acquire key talent – few institutions have done it as well and as long as RIT.
 RIT’s extensive experience and resources allow us to successfully meet the needs of nearly all types of employing organizations.
 We offer programs in 9 colleges, Engineering, Computing and Information Sciences, Science & Math, Business, Imaging Arts & Science, Liberal Arts, and National Technical Institute of the Deaf.

-Tuesday, September 26th 2017 in the Student Alumni Union
+Wednesday, September 18th 2019 in the Student Alumni Union, Fireside Lounge

 This will provide you with one 6-foot table (draped, no backdrop), 2 chairs and lunch prior to the event.

 The fee for the Study/Work Abroad fair is $100; Online secure credit card payment: we accept MasterCard, Visa, American Express, and Discover. (through our online registration system)